evothreat/Butterfly/readme.md

 -   WebAppGo - Contains REST API and CNC (Command & Control) written in golang.
 -   WebAppPy - Contains REST API and CNC  written in python.
--   Worker - Contains client that will be started on remote PC.
+-   Worker - Contains client that will be started on remote computer.
 Written in golang.

 ### How it works?